Date Updated: March 27, 2019

 But if you practice in a hot, humid environment or outdoors in sunlight, these weather elements will break the cork down faster.
 So cork yoga blocks are great for indoor studio use, but not recommended for patio or poolside sessions.

-- Made of sustainable cork, this high quality yoga block has a firmness that allows you to feel secure in the support it generously provides
+- MADE OF SUSTAINABLE CORK: this high quality yoga block has a firmness not found in foam blocks, and allows you to feel secure in the support it generously provides.

-- Resilient solid structure weighs less than coarse-grain cork commonly used for blocks
+- LIGHTWEIGHT AND STURDY: Whether you're a beginner or advanced yogi, the Cork Yoga Block weighs less than coarse-grain cork commonly used for blocks

 Bamboo Yoga Blocks and Wood Yoga Blocks